Sensex 28693.99 255.08 0.9%

 A. CONSERVATION OF ENERGY

 The Company has implemented non recovery coke oven facility of capacity 1,30,000 MT perannum and is in the verge of integrating it with 12 MW waste heat power generationfacility at Haldia.
-The coke making facility through non recovery coke oven technology andgeneration of electricity using the waste heat from waste gases of the coke ovens wouldcontribute towards reduction of emissions of clean gases to atmosphere when compared withby-product recovery type coke making facility and production of the same power through aconventional based technology of coal based thermal power plant.
+The coke making facility through non recovery coke oven technology andgeneration of electricity using the waste heat from waste gases of the coke ovens wouldcontribute towards reduction of emissions of clean gases to atmosphere when compared withby product recovery type coke making facility and production of the same power through abase technology of conventional coal based thermal power plant.